bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^ercoline-1982:c]: <small>Page 578, top right: "The face does not appear to be distorted, however, but careful analysis does indicate that geometric distortions probably exist.
 At the edges of the face on both sides we note in Figure 6 that the image is sharply truncated.
 These regions occur at precisely the place where the herringbone weave pattern of the Shroud changes direction; hence the truncation is probably an artifact of the cloth and not of the image itself.
 Further, there is a blood image on the right of the face and forehead level indicating that a supportive structure for this blood could have been present in the region where apparently no image was formed...
 Comparing this image with Figure 5, shows that the facial image on the Shroud could be distorted in accordance with the draping characteristics of a cloth over a face.
 On the Shroud, the hair seems to hang abnormally off to each side of the face, but what could have happened is that the hair was actually in contact with the sides of the face but displaced away by geometric distortion."</small>
 [^eusebius-313]: Eusebius.
 "Church History."  ~313 AD.
 [^eusebius-313:a]: [Book 1](https://www.newadvent.org/fathers/250101.htm), chapter 13: "For instance the King Abgarus, who ruled with great glory the nations beyond the Euphrates, being afflicted with a terrible disease which it was beyond the power of human skill to cure, when he heard of the name of Jesus, and of his miracles, which were attested by all with one accord sent a message to him by a courier and begged him to heal his disease.
 But he did not at that time comply with his request; yet he deemed him worthy of a personal letter in which he said that he would send one of his disciples to cure his disease, and at the same time promised salvation to himself and all his house.
 Not long afterward his promise was fulfilled.
 For after his resurrection from the dead and his ascent into heaven, Thomas, one of the twelve apostles, under divine impulse sent Thaddeus, who was also numbered among the seventy disciples of Christ, to Edessa, as a preacher and evangelist of the teaching of Christ.
 And all that our Saviour had promised received through him its fulfillment.
 You have written evidence of these things taken from the archives of Edessa, which was at that time a royal city.
 For in the public registers there, which contain accounts of ancient times and the acts of Abgarus, these things have been found preserved down to the present time.
 But there is no better way than to hear the epistles themselves which we have taken from the archives and have literally translated from the Syriac language in the following manner."
-[^fanti-1999]: anti, Giulio, Emanuela Marinelli, and Alesssandro Cagnazzo.
-[Computerized anthropometric analysis of the Man of the Turin Shroud](https://www.shroud.com/pdfs/marineli.pdf).
+[^fanti-1999]: Fanti, Giulio, Emanuela Marinelli, and Alesssandro Cagnazzo.  "[Computerized anthropometric analysis of the Man of the Turin Shroud](https://www.shroud.com/pdfs/marineli.pdf)."
+Computer Science, Engineering.
 1999.
 [^fanti-1999:a]: "The height of the Man, 174±2 cm, was therefore measured with different techniques and the results obtained were compared with the anthropometric indices derived from bibliography."
 [^fanti-1999:b]: "[I]t must be observed that it is not enough to define two characteristic points such as the top of the head and the sole of the feet, and then to measure the distance between them.
 It must be considered that the cloth was wrapped around a man not lying completely flat, but rather with his legs flexed and his head bent forward."
 [^fanti-1999:c]: "It must be noted that the Man of the Shroud’s features are very similar to those relative to the Mediterranean race (bold), even if analogies with other races cannot be excluded.
 Particularly, the tibio-femoral index of the Man of the Shroud turned out to be 83.8%.
 If the data is compared with the indices typical of different races, it is evident that the value is very close to that of the Semitic race, characterised by an index of 83.66%.
 This analysis cannot show that the Man of the Shroud was certainly Jewish because of the uncertainty of the data obtained (in the order of some percentage point) and because the data obtained by bibliographic research is not completely exhaustive, but it is certainly significant that an anthropometric analysis carried out with the greatest possible objectivity could have led to such an extraordinary result."